tmtxt/tmtxt.github.com/_posts/2013-03-10-ecb-emacs-code-browser.md

 # Introduction

 ECB, stands for Emacs Code Browser, tranforms your emacs from a text editor to a real IDE for coding.
-Once activated, it can display some useful information that help you program more effectively.
+Once activated, it can display many useful information that help you program more effectively.
 The ECB's informational windows can contain:

-* A directory tree,
+* a directory tree,
 * a list of source files in the current directory,
 * a list of functions/classes/methods/... in the current file, (ECB uses the Semantic Bovinator, or Imenu, or etags, for getting this list so all